Sumitomo Mitsui Financial Group, Inc.

 Analyst Rating

-Analysts strongly recommend buying Sumitomo Mitsui Financial Group's stock, expecting it to rise in value.
+Analysts strongly recommend buying Sumitomo Mitsui Financial Group's stock due to its potential growth.

 Above Average